 - Transmit Power Select High, Middle or Low which you would like to specify for the router.
-High is the default setting and recommended. - RTS Threshold Here you can specify the RTS (Request to Send) Threshold.
+High is the default setting and recommended. - Beacon Interval Enter a value between 40-1000 milliseconds for Beacon Interval here.
+Beacon Interval value determines the time interval of the beacons.
+The beacons are the packets sent by the router to synchronize a wireless network.
+The default value is 100. - RTS Threshold Here you can specify the RTS (Request to Send) Threshold.
 If the packet is larger than the specified RTS Threshold size, the router will send RTS frames to a particular receiving station and negotiate the sending of a data frame.
-The default value is 2346.

-- Fragmentation Threshold This value is the maximum size determining whether packets will be fragmented.
+The default value is 2346. - Fragmentation Threshold This value is the maximum size determining whether packets will be fragmented.
 Setting a low value for the Fragmentation Threshold may result in poor network performance because of excessive packets.
-2346 is the default setting and is recommended. - Enable WMM WMM function can guarantee the packets with high-priority messages being transmitted preferentially.
-It is strongly recommended to enable this function. - Enable Short GI It is recommended to enable this function, for it will increase the data capacity by reducing the guard interval time.
+2346 is the default setting and is recommended. - DTIM Interval This value determines the interval of the Delivery Traffic Indication Message (DTIM).
+A DTIM field is a countdown field informing clients of the next window for listening to broadcast and multicast messages.
+When the router has buffered broadcast or multicast messages for associated clients, it sends the next DTIM with a DTIM Interval value.
+You can specify the value between 1-255 Beacon Intervals.
+The default value is 1, which indicates the DTIM Interval is the same as Beacon Interval. - Enable WMM WMM function can guarantee the packets with high-priority messages being transmitted preferentially.
+It is strongly recommended to enable this function. - Enable Short GI It is recommended to enable this function, for it will increase the data capacity by reducing the guard interval time. - Enable AP Isolation This function isolates all connected wireless stations so that wireless stations cannot access each other through WLAN.
+This function will be disabled if WDS/Bridge is enabled.

 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Setting > Wireless 2.4GHz > Wireless Statistics to check the data packets sent and received by each client device connected to the router.
+Go to Wireless > Wireless Statistics to check the data packets sent and received by each client device connected to the router.